DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 1. You should have already added the following to your path: `/Applications/Postgres.app/Contents/Versions/latest/bin` to your path.
 Something like running `export PATH="/Applications/Postgres.app/Contents/Versions/latest/bin:$PATH"` on command line.

-2. Create the data repo db and user by running the follwoing while in the `jade-data-repo` directory.
+2. Create the data repo db and user by running the following while in the `jade-data-repo` directory.
 More information can be found in [the database readme](https://github.com/DataBiosphere/jade-data-repo/blob/develop/DATABASE.md)
   ```
   psql -f db/create-data-repo-db
   ```